3011t/GraphicsSandbox/README.md

 # GraphicsSandbox
-A repository that I use for playing around with computer graphics.
+A repository that I use for playing around with real-time computer graphics.

 # Libraries used
  - GLFW (https://www.glfw.org/)